Certified engineering technologist: Requirements for certification

-Legislation & Professional organizations
+Legislation and professional organizations

-Certified Engineering Technologist abbreviated "C.E.T."
-Registered Engineering Technologist abbreviated "R.E.T." and Applied Science Technologist", abbreviated "A.Sc.T." are voluntary certifications and are not a provincial regulatory requirement or a statutory required license, there is no legal requirement for membership.
+Certified engineering technologist (abbreviated "C.E.T."), registered engineering technologist (abbreviated "R.E.T."), and applied science technologist" (abbreviated "A.Sc.T.") are voluntary certifications and are not a provincial regulatory requirement or a statutory required license, there is no legal requirement for membership.
 Certification is managed individually by each province.
-In Alberta Professional Technologists abbreviated "P.Tech" are required to have a limited license to practice professional engineering within a defined scope.
+In Alberta, professional technologists abbreviated "P.Tech" are required to have a limited license to practice professional engineering within a defined scope.

 Certification is protected and managed by provincial law.

 New Brunswick

 Certification is managed by New Brunswick Society of Certified Engineering Technicians and Technologists.
 Certified professionals are bound by a specific code of ethics.

 The society is mandated and empowered by the Engineering Technology Act of New Brunswick.

 Nova Scotia

 Certification is managed by a council of The Society of Certified Engineering Technicians and Technologists of Nova Scotia, also called "TechNova Certified Technology Professionals".
 Certified professionals are bound by a specific code of ethics.

 The society is mandated and empowered by the Applied Science Technology Act of Nova Scotia.